We received an update from OMD3D, the makers of the Blackbelt 3D printer.

 The machine has an optional enclosure, as you can see above.
 This is something that will help when printing higher temperature materials, which the machine is now capable of handling.

-For the future OMD3D has some plans.
-One is to produce a wider version of the system, taking the width up to 500mm.
-This means parts could theoretically be 500 x 500 x 2000+ mm in size when the new version is released.
+There is now a wider version of the system available, taking the width up to 500mm.
+This means parts can be up to 500 x 340 x 2000+ mm in size.

 In the meantime the company provides mandatory training and installation (including in the USA) to minimize calibration issues.